 I re-discovered them a year ago, when a Flotation Center opened in my hometown of Charlottesville, Virginia.
 But then that Center moved to another city.
 So, since I loved the experience, I recently got my own tank.

 The idea is if you can turn off or dramatically reduce all sensory input (sounds, images, sensations, etc.), it’s possible to have a wide variety of expansive experiences.
 That’s a quick summary only.
 See below for more detail.

 I’m loving having easy access to the tank and I use it almost every day when I’m home.
 While floating, I experience what could be called “deep relaxation” and “expanded states” and also a tremendous flow of creative ideas in it.
 It’s super cool.

-I also use it as an example and pointer towards Truth in the Being In Truth Experience.
+I also used it as an example and pointer towards Truth in the Being In Truth Experience I used to offer.